 The array began imaging targets in 2013 from its home at the New Mexico Skies hosting facility.
 Images have shown Dragonfly is at least ten times more efficient than its nearest rival and will be able to detect faint structures predicted by current merger models.

-Dragonfly in the media:
+Dragonfly in the news:

 Recent Dragonfly papers: